nordeim/Scent-Beautiful-Website/docs/prompt_to_fix_1.md

 The important point is to proceed very carefully so as not to introduce any regression error or accidentally omit the original features or functions. use the same tested rigorous and meticulous approach. thank you and good luck!

+---
+please create for me a *complete* updated *replacement* file for `prisma/seed.ts` that is self-contained and without placeholders.
+I want a drop-in replacement version and not one that I need to manually edit or merge from previous versions. make sure all the necessary sections in previous versions are included in the the *complete* version you will create.